awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-dynamodb-utilities.md

 ## Getting an Item from a Table<a name="dynamodb-example-document-client-get"></a>

 Create a `libs` directory, and create a Node\.js module with the file name `ddbDocClient.js`\.
-Copy and paste the code below into it, which creates the Amazon S3 client object\.
+Copy and paste the code below into it, which creates the DynamoDB document client object\.
 Replace *REGION* with your AWS region\.

 ```
 import { DynamoDBDocumentClient} from "@aws-sdk/lib-dynamodb";